zephyrproject-rtos/zephyr/doc/collaboration/collaboration_gerrit.rst

    An example of incoming and outgoing items in review.

-2. The details of the patch and its current status are loaded:
+2. The details of the change and its current status are loaded:

 .. figure:: figures/gs_collaboration_gerrit04.png
    :scale: 75 %
-   :alt: Detailed View of a Patch in Gerrit
+   :alt: Detailed View of a Change in Gerrit

-   An example of the detailed view of a patch in Gerrit.
+   An example of the detailed view of a change in Gerrit.

    The highlighted items require further explanation.

 From left to right:

-* **The state:** Displays the current status of the patch.
+* **The state:** Displays the current status of the change.
 In the example the status reads: +l Needs Code-Review.

 * **Reply:** Click on this button after reviewing to add a final